 Medically assisted treatments (medications) attempt to curb alcohol cravings by affecting the actual physical process associated with the craving and then eliminating the strength of the craving in the person.
-There are numerous medications that have been used to address cravings for alcohol.
+There are numerous medications that have been used to address alcohol cravings.

 Some of the major medications are outlined below.